Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 \subsection{$\delta N$ Formalism With Gradient Interactions}

-The separate universe approach provides an intuitive description of superhorizon perturbations.
+The SUA provides an intuitive description of superhorizon perturbations.
 In the presence of scalar perturbations, inhomogeneities enter the metric through spatial gradient operators $\partial_i$.
 On sufficiently large scales, where $k \rightarrow 0$ and gradient terms can be neglected, each local Hubble patch evolves approximately as a homogeneous and isotropic universe with slightly perturbed background parameters.
-In this limit, the dynamics of the scalar field in each patch are governed by the homogeneous Klein–Gordon equation
+In this limit, the dynamics of the scalar field in each patch are governed by the homogeneous KG equation

 where a dot denotes differentiation with respect to cosmic time $t$, and the comma subscript indicates a derivative.
 The key idea is that long-wavelength perturbations can be absorbed into locally perturbed background quantities, allowing the evolution of each patch to be treated as an independent FLRW universe.